Marjan Kamali

 Marjan Kamali (born 1971) is an Iranian-American novelist and author.
-She is a 2022 NEA Literature Fellow.
+Her novels have been published in more than 20 languages and have received both national and international acclaim She is a 2022 NEA Literature Fellow.

 Biography

 Kamali was born in Turkey to Iranian parents.
 She soon moved to Iran where she lived for a few years, followed by Hamburg, Germany where she started school.
 She subsequently lived in Kenya and Iran again before settling in the U.S. in 1982.

 Kamali received a bachelor's degree in English literature from the University of California, Berkeley, an MBA from Columbia University, and an MFA from New York University.

-Her first novel, Together Tea, was published in 2013 and was a Massachusetts Book Award finalist.
+Her first novel, Together Tea, was published in 2013 by Ecco/HarperCollins and was a Massachusetts Book Award finalist.
+Her second novel, The Stationery Shop, was published by Gallery/Simon&Schuster in 2019 and became a national and international bestseller.
+Her third novel, The Lion Women of Tehran, was released on July 2, 2024 from Simon & Schuster.
+Her work has been translated into over 20 languages and published in countries around the world.